AbuSalehFaysal/my-journey-to-product-management/README.md

 ## Identifying Market Needs under Market Analysis

 Understanding market needs is crucial when analyzing a market.
 It’s not just about what you’re selling, but why customers are interested in it.
 A Product Manager's goal is to uncover unmet problems — issues that haven't been solved yet, but customers are willing to pay for a solution.
 This is where innovation happens: by identifying gaps in the market and finding ways to fill them.
-It’s all about truly understanding the customer and their needs, then delivering something that makes a real impact
+It’s all about truly understanding the customer and their needs, then delivering something that makes a real impact.

+## Competitive Analysis

+Being a Product Manager isn’t just about building cool stuff 🛠️ — it’s also about knowing what others are up to 👀.
+That means checking out competitors, spotting their strengths 💪, weaknesses ⚠️, and figuring out what makes them tick.

+How are they pricing their product? 💰
+What’s working well for them? ✅
+What’s missing that you can offer? ✨

+All of this helps you build a smarter strategy and a stronger product.
+Because let’s face it — we’re not here to play catch-up, we’re here to lead the game 🎯🚀

 ---